 |Population group||Recommended daily dose|

-|Infants 0-6 months||400 IU|
+|Infants, 0-6 months||400 IU|

-|Adults up to 65 years||1,000 IU|
+|Adults up to 70 years old||1,000 IU|

-What foods are high in vitamin D?
+Which foods contain vitamin D?

 |Food||Type of vitamin D||Approximate concentration (IU)|